Evaluating Synthetic Data Generation for Domain Generalization in Fetal Brain MRI Segmentation: Related Works

-Synthetic data can be generated using deep learning approaches like generative adversarial networks (GANs) or diffusion models, though these methods are challenging to train and require extensive datasets to learn the latent representation of the data~\citep{KAZEROUNI2023102846, KAZEMINIA2020101938}.
-Alternatively, numerical phantoms like FaBiAN have been developed to generate images based on physical simulations and anatomical priors such as tissue segmentation, without extensive pre-training~\citep{Lajous2022}.
-FaBiAN, the first Fetal Brain MR Acquisition Numerical phantom, can generate multiple MR images for the same subject with varying acquisition parameters and model stochastic fetal movements, producing highly realistic images that allow for complementing scarce clinical datasets~\citep{bhattacharya2024vivo, lajous_2024_datasetzenodo, Lajous2024_maturinform}.
+Synthetic data generation and domain randomization have emerged as effective ways to overcome SSDG limitations~\citep{ALKHALIL2023102688, Paproki2024_synthdata1, gopinath2024synthetic}.
+Deep generative models such as generative adversarial networks (GANs) and diffusion models can produce realistic data but require extensive datasets and are challenging to train~\citep{KAZEROUNI2023102846, KAZEMINIA2020101938, kaandorp2025pathological}.
+Alternatively, numerical phantoms such as \fabian generate realistic MR images through physical simulations based on anatomical priors without pre-training~\citep{Lajous2022}, but at the cost of longer generation times. \fabian can simulate multiple acquisitions for the same subject with different physical parameters and model fetal motion, allowing to complement scarce clinical datasets~\citep{bhattacharya2024vivo, lajous_2024_datasetzenodo, Lajous2024_maturinform}.

-In contrast, \texttt{SynthSeg}, proposed by \citet{billot2021synthseg}, avoids physical simulation altogether and generates a highly diverse synthetic dataset of images, achieving domain randomization.
-It uses anatomical priors but simulates tissue intensities fully randomly, creating images with unrealistic appearances.
-This strategy assumes that the diversity of such randomly generated data will cover the constrained diversity existing between real domains, effectively making the model agnostic to contrast. \texttt{SynthSeg} has been widely used for brain MRI analysis across various tasks, including stroke segmentation, infant and adult skull stripping, infant brain tissue segmentation, and contrast-agnostic extraction of anatomical representations of healthy and pathologically developing adult brains \citep{omidi2024unsupervised, dsynthstrip, pepsi,Liu_2023_BrainID, infantsynthstrip, valabregue2024comprehensive,gopinath2024synthetic}.
+In contrast, \texttt{SynthSeg}~\citep{billot2021synthseg} adopts a domain randomization paradigm: instead of relying on a costly physical modeling, it generates anatomically plausible but visually unrealistic synthetic MRIs with fully randomized contrasts and artifacts~\citep{tobin2017domain} using Gaussian mixture models.
+The resulting diversity allows to train models that become contrast-agnostic and robust to real-world variability. \texttt{SynthSeg} has been widely used across various MRI tasks, including brain segmentation, skull stripping, and anatomical representation extraction of healthy and pathological subjects~\citep{omidi2024unsupervised, dsynthstrip, pepsi, Liu_2023_BrainID, infantsynthstrip, valabregue2024comprehensive, gopinath2024synthetic}.
+Importantly, because \texttt{SynthSeg} relies only on anatomical annotations rather than intensity images, the generation process is largely independent of the source imaging domain, aside from anatomical or population differences.

-While many synthetic data-driven approaches discussed above primarily focus on adults or infants, this work addresses fetal brain tissue segmentation, which presents unique challenges related to \textit{in utero} imaging, including limited tissue contrast compared to postnatal imaging, often fewer annotation classes than in adult MRI, and idiosyncratic artifacts complicating the simulation of the heterogeneous fetal brain tissues.
+Most synthetic-data-based methods, however, target adult or infant brains.
+Fetal MRI introduces unique challenges such as a fast-changing morphology across gestation, limited tissue contrast, fewer label classes than in adult imaging, strong motion and artifacts, making realistic simulation and robust segmentation of these data particularly challenging.